amritastha/7_Segment_Decoder_Display/README.md

 ## How to Run:
 1. Open Online Verilog platform: https://www.edaplayground.com
 2. Upload the provided 7_Segment_Decoder_Display_Design.sv and 7_Segment_Decoder_Display_Design_Testbench.sv file to the platform
-3. After compiling the code, run the testbech to view results
+3. After compiling the code, run the testbench
+4. After running the testbench, view the output results in the terminal

 ## Key Features:
-- Utilizes the minimum number of gates possible by employing Karnaugh maps (K-map) for simplification
+- Utilized the minimum number of gates possible by employing Karnaugh maps (K-map) for simplification
 - Verified using Verilog with a test bench covering all the test cases
-- Designed in structural model by using only 2-, 3-, and 4-input gates
+- Designed in structural model by using basic AND, OR, and XOR gates

 ## Contribution:
 This was an individual project.
 I generated the truth table for the seven-segment decoder to determine all possible input combinations and the corresponding desired output values for each segment, derived the K-maps, and implemented, tested, and verified the circuit functionality on the breadboard.